Create Required Profile Field to Define User Status

 I like your ideas for getting existing users to designate their roles; that kind of functionality might also be useful when we update our Terms of Service.

-#3 Updated by Maura Smale over 10 years ago
+Updated by Maura Smale almost 13 years ago

 I agree re: checkboxes.
 This is definitely something we will want for City Tech's Title V platform -- maybe we can combine resources to develop something?